KaisenAmin/c_std/README.md

    - Run CMake to generate the build files for your system:

      ```bash
+     # Using Unix Makefiles (Linux/macOS)
      cmake -G "Unix Makefiles" ..

+     # Using Ninja (faster, cross-platform)
+     cmake -G "Ninja" ..
      ```

 4. **Compile the Project**:
-   - Once the build files are generated, compile the project using `make` (or another build tool depending on your system):
+   - Once the build files are generated, compile the project:

      ```bash
+     # If using Unix Makefiles
      make

+     # If using Ninja
+     cmake --build .
      ```

 5. **Run the Compiled Program**: